OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/earnings.md

 ---
 title: earnings
-description: This page provides documentation for the 'earnings' function.
-This tool prints earnings dates and reported EPS of a company, enabling users to efficiently track this financial data in a clear format.
+description: "This page provides documentation for the 'earnings' function.
+This tool" prints earnings dates and reported EPS of a company, enabling users to efficiently track this financial data in a clear format.
 keywords: